saxenam06/Ros_Python_Kafka_Spark/README.md

 # Ros_Python_Kafka_Spark

-Integrate Ros Python Kafka and Spark for Streaming Data analytics
+My command list to Integrate Ros Python Kafka and Spark for Streaming Data analytics

 Below are the Steps